Men either bring positive energy or negative vibes; there can be no middle ground in treating women right.

 Innocent looks and those little, inconsequential little things he puts into being just slightly better than the recognizable f*ckboys don’t really count in the grand scheme of things.

-There are just two ways to being with a woman – it’s either you are good to her or you’re not.
+There are just two ways to being with a woman – it’s either you are in or you’re not.

 And about guys, there remains only two types - you are either a f*ckboy or a good dude.